pauldmccarthy/fsleyes/userdoc/plugins.rst

  - Views must be sub-classes of the :class:`.ViewPanel` class.

  - Controls must be sub-classes of the :class:`.ControlPanel` class.
-If your custom control is designed to only work with a specific view, you should override the :mod:`.ControlMixin.supportedViews` static method to return the views that your control supports.

  - Tools must be sub-classes of the :class:`.Action` class.

+.. sidebar:: Customising control panels

+             If you are writing a custom control panel which is designed to only work with a specific view (e.g. an ortho view), you can override the :mod:`.ControlMixin.supportedViews` static method to
+             limit the views that your control supports.

+             Furthermore, if you want to customise how your custom control is displayed (e.g. on the bottom, left, right, or top, or as a separate floating panel), you can override the :mod:`.ControlMixin.defaultLayout` static method to return
+             default layout options that will be passed to the :meth:`.ViewPanel.togglePanel` method when your control panel
+             is opened.

 To write a ``.py`` file which can be loaded as a FSLeyes plugin, simply